American companies and NASA want to achieve the first American landing on the moon since 1972

 HOUSTON — The moon has been receiving repeat visitors for several months — tomorrow, Thursday (Feb.
 22), that time should come again.
 Then there will be the first American landing on the moon since 1972.
 During the last American landing on the moon, NASA was in control and people sat in the space probes who set foot on the moon to explore it.
 This time everything had to be different.

 This starts with the fact that no one will exit the Odysseus lander because the mission is unmanned.
 NASA won't be responsible either.
 The mission is being carried out by the private space company Intuitive Machines.
-If the moon landing is successful, the company from Houston, Texas, will have achieved something historic: it will be the first American landing on the moon since the end of the “Apollo” program, the “return” of the United States to Earth, so to speak. moon.
+If the moon landing is successful, the company from Houston, Texas will have achieved something historic: it will be the first American landing on the moon since the end of the Apollo program, so to speak, the United States' “return” to Earth. moon.
 Meanwhile, this will be the first successful commercial landing on the moon.

 A private company aims to achieve the first moon landing in the United States since 1972